Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Measurements

-In order to compare the behaviour of non-degenerate pumping with the behaviour of the same ResPA under degenerate pumping, we have switched off one of the pump tones and operated the same ResPA under degenerate pumping.
-Figure~\ref{fig:6_dengenerate_pump} shows the amplification profile from degenerate pumping of the same ResPA using the same readout system and the same cryogenic environment of $0.1\,\mathrm{K}$.
-The sharp spike at $\sim6.474\,\mathrm{GHz}$ is the pump tone.
-As seen in the figure, the presence of the pump tone at the centre of the amplification profile interrupts this region of maximum gain.
-In addition, frequency very close to the pump frequency will be contaminated by the phase noise of the pump (typical commercial signal generators have phase noise around $-135\,\mathrm{dBc/Hz}$ at $10\,\mathrm{GHz}$ and offset frequency of $10\,\mathrm{kHz}$ \citenumns{anritsu_SigGen}).

 To compare the different modes of operating a ResPA, we have plotted the three amplification profiles from the ResPA, i.e. non-degenerate high gain, non-degenerate low gain, and degenerate high gain, on a logarithmic frequency scale.
 For degenerate pumping, $f_\mathrm{p}$ refers to the pump frequency; for non-degenerate pumping, $f_\mathrm{p}$ refers to the mean of the pump frequencies.
+As figure~\ref{fig:14_logarithmic_compiled} shows, in the degenerate pumping scheme, the 1-dB bandwidth lies $0.2\,\mathrm{MHz}$ away from the pump tone, whereas in the non-degenerate scheme it is $7\,\mathrm{MHz}$ from the nearest pump tone.
+For a typical commercially available signal generator operating at $6\,\mathrm{GHz}$ \citenumns{keysight_sigGen}, this corresponds to phase noise levels of $-135\,\mathrm{dBc/Hz}$ and $-150\,\mathrm{dBc/Hz}$, respectively.
+The non-degenerate scheme therefore offers a significant noise advantage by distancing the high-gain region from the pump tones in terms of frequency.

 As seen in figure~\ref{fig:14_logarithmic_compiled}, the rising/falling edges of the three amplification profiles align approximately with each other.
-This suggests that, despite the different modes of operation, the amplification profiles are governed by a similar single pole roll-off behaviour and have a common gain-bandwidth product \citenumns{Zhao_2023,Thomas_2022}.
-In a kinetic inductance ResPA, the bandwidth is limited by the underlying electromagnetic behaviour of the resonator instead of the mixing bandwidth of the nonlinearity.
-Despite the different modes of operation, the underlying resonator is the same and its resonance sets a baseline of gain-bandwidth product which is approximately given by $g\times\Delta\omega_{g}=1\times\Delta\omega_{1}$, where $g$ is the magnitude of the amplitude gain, $\Delta\omega_{g}$ is the bandwidth when the peak amplitude gain is $g$, and $\Delta\omega_{1}$ is the bandwidth in the absence of pump at unity gain, which is also the bandwidth of the underlying resonance.
+This suggests that despite the different modes of operation, the amplification profiles are governed by a similar single-pole roll-off behaviour and have a similar gain-bandwidth product.
+This happens because, in a kinetic inductance ResPA, the bandwidth is limited by the underlying electromagnetic behaviour of the resonator instead of the mixing bandwidth of the nonlinearity.
+Despite the different modes of operation, the underlying resonator is the same and its resonance sets a baseline of gain-bandwidth product which is approximately given by $g\times\Delta\omega_{g}=1\times\Delta\omega_{1}$, where $g$ is the magnitude of the amplitude gain, $\Delta\omega_{g}$ is the bandwidth when the peak amplitude gain is $g$, and $\Delta\omega_{1}$ is the bandwidth in the absence of pump at unity gain, which is also the bandwidth of the underlying resonance \citenumns{Zhao_2023,Thomas_2022}.